 Another good example of this is if you’re a B2C company, using Facebook as the location to focus your content and advertising is much more beneficial as you can specifically target the people you want to and is the most popular social media platform in the world.

-You can market yourself on social media in many different ways, if you’re looking at a clean slate with no likes, no followers and no interest, Each of the major social media platforms has an Ad platform.
-Where you can skip that awkward phase of talking to no-one, and get likes and traffic from people who you’re hoping to sell yourself too with ads branded to you and your business..
+You can market yourself on social media in many different ways, if you’re looking at a clean slate with no likes, no followers and no interest, each of the major social media platforms has an Ad platform.
+Where you can skip that awkward phase of talking to next to no-one, and get likes and traffic from people who you’re hoping to sell yourself too with ads branded with your message.

 The big factor here is: ‘Is my content good enough to get people talking?’